hydrobyte/McJSON/README.md

 ## Known issues
 The world is not perfect and neither am I.
 Here are some known issues:
-* `McJSON` has not "Region awereness", so check if your Decimal Separator is "." as JSON expects.
 * In Lazarus, `Test13` needs `M.LoadFromFile('test13-Ansi.json', false);` in order to work with ANSI encoded file.
 * In RAD 2009 and later, function `CheckIsUtf8()` is not working properly.
 So, ANSI files need do be specified.
 * Trying to follow and confirm the [specification](https://www.json.org/json-en.html) using [JSONLint](https://jsonlint.com/).